getporter/proposals/pep/002-mixin-versioning.md

 ### Mixin Resolution

-A new command, `porter mixins download`, downloads the mixins used by the bundle the local bundle mixin cache directory.
+A new command, `porter mixins download`, downloads the mixins used by the bundle to the local bundle mixin cache directory.

 ```
-$ porter mixins download
+$ porter mixins download [--global=false]
 ```

 1. Resolve the sources and versions of the mixins used by the bundle.
   If porter.lock.yaml exists, then any existing locked versions are used when the mixin name and source matches.
-1. Identify if any required mixins are not in the cache and then download them.
+1. Identify if any required mixins are not in the global mixin cache, and then download them.
 1. Copies the mixins into the local bundle cache using symbolic links to minimize storage requirements.
 1. Updates the lock file with any newly resolved mixins.

-In CI systems, people are encouraged to cache PORTER_HOME/.porter/mixins to improve build times and limit bandwidth usage.
+Eventually people may want a command that allows pre-populating the global cache from a list of mixin sources.
+However global cache management is out-of-scope of this proposal.
+If there is enough interest, we should follow-up with a proposal for general cache management (preventing cache size creep, warming up the cache, etc).

 ### Build